-DBAP localises sounds towards arbitrarily positioned speakers in a space using a matrix based technique.
+DBAP localizes sounds towards arbitrarily positioned speakers in a space using a matrix-based technique.
 It calculates signal amplitudes according to the actual positions of the speakers in a space, while making no assumptions as to where the listeners are situated.
-Speaker tuning and interesting acoustic features in a room should be utilised more when working with DBAP.
+Speaker tuning and interesting acoustic features in a room should be more utilized when working with DBAP.

 ★ Speakers can be freely positioned when using DBAP - look for reflections and reverberations in a room to enhance spatial aspects.

 An interesting parameter of KNN is that the user gets manual control over one of the main coefficients in the underlying algorithm.
-The parameter is called Nearest Neighbour Spreading.
-It sets a maximum limit to the number of speakers that the algorithm can use as neighbours - the parameter becomes available as a continuously variable percentage for each virtual source in a SPAT room.
+The parameter is called Nearest Neighbor Spreading.
+It sets a maximum limit to the number of speakers that the algorithm can use as neighbors - the parameter becomes available as a continuously variable percentage for each virtual source in a SPAT room.

-★ Try automating the Nearest Neighbours Spread in a relationship with another source property of the same sound source such as room presence.
+★ Try automating the Nearest Neighbors Spread in a relationship with another source property of the same sound sources such as room presence.

-!> SPCAP is only avaible in the Ultimate version of _SPAT Revolution.
+!> SPCAP is only available in the Ultimate version of _SPAT Revolution.